patriarch11/simple_store/README.md

 #### 🔄 **Update Product Quantity** (`/product/update/count`)

 - **Description**: Change the quantity of a product.
-- **Impact**: Orders with the status "RESERVED" are canceled if the quantity is reduced to zero.
 - **Purpose**: Adjusts the available quantity of a product and manages reservations accordingly.

 ---